Zittoone/master1ifi/webscience/TD_Elena_Cabrio/InformationExtraction/README.md

 ## Exercise 3

-For this exercise i wanted something stronger than a regular expression, so i used the [The Stanford Parser](https://nlp.stanford.edu/software/lex-parser.shtml), thanks to this i'm able to produce __Part of Speech__ tagging and **chunking** sentences.
+For this exercise i wanted something stronger than a regular expression, so i used the [The Stanford Parser](https://nlp.stanford.edu/software/lex-parser.shtml), thanks to this i'm able to produce __Part of Speech__ tagging and **chunked** sentences.
 To extract an information about a given entity i will use the following pattern :

 1. break down the file into sentences ;